Last Updated: June 5, 2026

 Time estimates for Microsoft Project Exercises

-Learn Adopt PM/Software Standards Workflow (10 minutes)
+Learn Adopt PM/MS Project Standards Workflow (20 minutes)

 Figure 4.3 Planning Phase in Project Management.